RBEGamer/OP1.FUN-SCRAPER/README.md

 * run `python ./src/op1fun_package_scraper.py` to start downloading

 ### Unpacker
-Unpacks all the downloaded zip files into either drum or synth folder
+Unpacks all the downloaded zip files into more OP1 friendly folder system
 #### setup
-Assign folder path that contains all the zip files and your destination path
+Assign folder path that contains all the zip files and also your destination path
 * `line 6` ZIP_FILES_PATH = "/Users/path/to/the/zip/folders/...."
 * `line 7` UNPACK_TO = "/Users/paths/to/unpack/folder/...."
 #### run